databubs/Data_Salary_2023/README.md

   [10,]     FALSE            FALSE           FALSE     FALSE  FALSE           FALSE         FALSE              FALSE [11,]     FALSE            FALSE           FALSE     FALSE  FALSE           FALSE         FALSE              FALSE
   ```
-  False meaning R studio couldn't find any missing values so we can move on!
-If It came out as TRUE then R Studio is telling us we have missing values
+FALSE = No missing values while if it came out TRUE then we would have multiple